Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/WebLOAD.md

 # WebLOAD
+!!! abstract "Compatible with SpiraTest, SpiraTeam, SpiraPlan"

 RadView WebLoad is a WebLOAD is a performance, scalability, and reliability testing solution for internet applications.
 WebLOAD is easy to use and delivers maximum testing performance and value.
 WebLOAD verifies the scalability and integrity of internet applications by generating a load composed of Virtual Clients that simulate real-world traffic.
 Probing Clients let you refine the testing process by acting as a single user that measures the performance of targeted activities, and provides individual performance statistics of the internet application under load.

 This section covers installing and using the Engine to report back the success of a WebLoad protocol test scripts/agendas for the WebLOAD environment.

 !!! info
-    This integration requires at least version 4.0 of SpiraTest/Plan and has been tested against version WebLOAD-Professional-12.2.0.087 of WebLoad.
+    This integration requires at least version 4.0 of Spira and has been tested against version WebLOAD-Professional-12.2.0.087 of WebLoad.

 ## Installing the WebLOAD Engine

-This section assumes that you already have a working installation of SpiraTest or SpiraPplan and have installed RemoteLaunch on the various test automation hosts following the instructions in [RemoteLaunch Guide](RemoteLaunch-Guide.md).
+This section assumes that you already have a working installation of Spira and have installed RemoteLaunch on the various test automation hosts following the instructions in [RemoteLaunch Guide](RemoteLaunch-Guide.md).
 Once those prerequisites are in place, please follow these steps:

 -   Download and extract the WebLOADEngine.zip file from the Inflectra website and locate the appropriate WebLoad.dll for the version of WebLOAD that you are using.
 -   If you don't see the version listed, just use the nearest version that is *lower* than your current version.
 -   Copy the file "WebLoad.dll"  into the "extensions" sub-folder of the RemoteLaunch installation.
--   Log in to SpiraPlan as a system administrator and go into SpiraPlan main Administration page and click on the "Test Automation" link under **Integration**.
+-   Log in to Spira as a system administrator and go into Spira main Administration page and click on the "Test Automation" link under **Integration**.

 ![](img/WebLOAD_1.png)